 Sometimes a better option is to do a direct transfer.
 Some services will offer no fees when the transfers are over a certain amount, and since the costs of a wedding are usually fairly expensive, you may easily meet this threshold.
 For example, services like Remitly offer no fees on transfers of more than $500 and express funding options with transfers that take less than four banking hours.

 When it comes to making payments to vendors, you also need to consider exchange rates.
 If you’re having your wedding somewhere there’s even a small difference in exchange rates, it can add up to thousands of dollars you either spend or save.
 When you’re choosing a money transfer service, be aware of the current currency exchange rates, and also keep an eye on it since it can change frequently.

-If you choose a low-cost service that’s secure and efficient, you’ll keep your vendors happy, and you can ensure that your wedding planning stays on track.
+If you choose a low-cost service, such as a vendor that provides tablecloth linens, that’s secure and efficient, you’ll keep your vendors happy, and you can ensure that your wedding planning stays on track.

 Another technical element you need to consider when planning a wedding abroad is legality.
 There are variances in wedding laws between countries, so you need to make sure that your wedding will be recognized when you get back to your home country.

 Some countries, like France, require residency of a certain period before you can get married, just as an example.